yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 agent.run("Search for luxury entertainment ideas for a superhero-themed event, such as live performances and interactive experiences.")
 ```

-With this setup, Alfred can quickly discover luxurious entertainment options, ensuring Gotham’s elite guests have an unforgettable experience.
+With this setup, Alfred can quickly discover luxurious entertainment options, ensuring Gotham's elite guests have an unforgettable experience.
 This tool helps him curate the perfect superhero-themed event for Wayne Manor! 🎉

 ## Resources